I work with individuals and teams in organizational settings who are experiencing stress as a result of work-related conflict.

 There are many types of mediation styles and many types of mediators (it is not a regulated field).

-Most mediators in North America will be influenced to some extent by the mediation style taught at the Centre for Conflict Resolution at the Justice Institute – where I have been on staff for over 15 years.
-We are the top school on the West Coast of Canada for teaching the “interest-based” mediation and negotiation style of resolving conflict .
-Our curriculum was originally heavily influenced by the Harvard Negotiation Project and their popular book Getting to Yes.
+Most mediators in North America will be influenced to some extent by the mediation style taught at the Centre for Conflict Resolution at the Justice Institute – where I have been on staff for almost 25 years.
+We are the top school on the West Coast of Canada for teaching the “interest-based” mediation and negotiation style of resolving conflict.
+Our curriculum was originally informed by the Harvard Negotiation Project and their popular book Getting to Yes.

-4) The restorative (Circle) approach to mediation.
-When I co-led a Victim-Offender Mediation program in conjunction with the Criminal Court System in the 1990’s, I was first introduced to the notion of “Restorative Justice.”
-Essentially, the idea was if we simply shame and ostracize those who have committed crimes, we would simply produce prisons full of hardened, unrehabilitated people released into society soon enough.
-By shifting the focus from “punishment” to “restoration” – the need for reintegrating into society became paramount.
-It was incredibly powerful to watch those charged with crimes face their victims and hear their stories and be moved and motivated to “make things right” in a way no court room could ever touch.
-The victims in the mediations I participated in also found their day in the mediation room much more satisfying and healing than the court room – where victim and offender do not talk with each other at all and have no say in what type of restitution is appropriate.
-This approach fits quite nicely into the workplace – where it’s common to assume someone has done something “wrong” and someone should be “punished” when conflict arises.
+4) Restorative/Circle Approach – In the 1990s, I co-led a Victim-Offender Mediation program in conjunction with the Criminal Court System.
+It was here that I was first introduced to the notion of “Restorative Justice.”
+Essentially, the idea is if we simply shame and ostracize those who have committed crimes, we produce prisons full of hardened, unhealed people released back into society more hardened.
+By shifting the focus from “punishment” to “restoration” – the need for reintegrating into society becomes paramount.
+In my time with the justice circles, it was powerful to watch those charged with crimes face their victims and hear their stories and be moved and motivated to “make things right” in a way no court room could ever touch.
+The victims in the mediations I participated in also found their day in the mediation room much more satisfying and healing than the court room – where victim and offender do not talk with each other and have no say in what type of restitution is appropriate.
+A restorative approach fits well into the workplace – where it’s common to assume someone has done something “wrong” and someone should be “punished” when conflict arises.
 Using a restorative lens – which often involves using a Circle approach to dialogue – allows for various perspectives to be heard, for face to be saved and for appropriate resolutions to be found.
 This approach considers avoiding shame and increasing emotional safety as the way to create the right atmosphere for creative and restorative conflict solving.

 If you are interested in exploring this service for yourself, your team, or for your employees, email me and we can set up a time to discuss your needs.